cerpus/Edlib/README.md

 4. Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](https://github.com/cerpus/Edlib/blob/master/AUTHORS.md).

 ## Miscellaneous

+### Metadata

+Edlib includes the ability to record metadata on learning objects.
+The setting of metadata can be done both directly &mdash;on the object itself&mdash; or indirectly via transitive relations.
+Setting contextual metadata on learning objects is a means to an end, not an end in itself; that is, contextual metadata is about **findability** of content for both creators and learners.

 ### Environment variables